vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 214

-[^75]: ... makes sense for a population of 330 million: translates to 2.5 people per house- hold, on average
+[^75]: ... makes sense for a population of 330 million: translates to 2.5 people per household, on average

-[^76]: This is another case where students might suggest replacing this whole para- graph with the result.
-The point is to build connections, context, and tools to apply pre- vious knowledge.
+[^76]: This is another case where students might suggest replacing this whole paragraph with the result.
+The point is to build connections, context, and tools to apply previous knowledge.
 [^88]: National Renewable Energy Lab (1994), Solar Radiation Data Manual for Flat-Plate and Concentrating Collectors

 [^77]: